 With its lush forests and surreal landscapes, Transylvania is definitely among Romania’s top attractions.
 It’s a defining part of the region’s cultural identity and with this, you would inevitably start thinking about Dracula’s Legend.

 However, behind the thick forest fog of Transylvania, attractions go far more than the vampire legend.

 If time is of the essence, then you have come to the right place.
 We have put together a list of 4 landmarks you shouldn’t miss during your trip to Transylvania and you only need 2 days to visit them all.

 Boasting the title of being the only still inhabited medieval citadel in Europe, Sighisoara holds a high place in the eyes of every Romanian.
-Its atmosphere and beauty still have an authentic presence which rivals that from any medieval movie.
+Its atmosphere and beauty still have an authentic presence that rivals that from any medieval movie.

 The citadel itself is a UNESCO Monument and many efforts are made to maintain its allure as it was back in the day in olden Transylvania.

 Attractions include all the elements you would expect in a gothic novel from the previous centuries and they range from walls, towers, narrow pavements and the iconic clock tower!

 This is what Rasnov Fortress inspires to each tourist who gets to sit on its walls and takes a view of the splendid panorama of the entire valley of Transylvania.